pierreveron/SwiftUICam/README.md

 ## What's next

+- Give more access to customization (max video duration, video quality, ...)
 - Add support for the device orientation
 - Add background audio support
 - Wait for Apple to release an update of SwiftUI to maybe make it simplier to use AVFoundation